Print

 Australian Federal Police MoneyPak Virus - PC Blocked

-Screenshot of a different variant of AFP ransomware virus:
+A screenshot of a variant of the AFP ransomware virus:

 AFP Australian Federal Police ransomware virus

-Ukash (Smart Voucher Limited) is a legitimate company and it's not related to ransomware viruses - Cyber criminals are using this service to extort money from unsuspecting PC users.
+Ukash (Smart Voucher Limited) is a legitimate company and not related to ransomware viruses - cyber criminals use this service to extort money from unsuspecting PC users.

-Fake message shown in Australian Federal Police ransomware:
+A fake message displayed by the Australian Federal Police ransomware:

 ATTENTION!
 Your PC is blocked due to at least one of the reasons specified below.
 You have been violating "Copyright and Related Rights Law o (Video, Music, Software) and illegally using or distributing copyrighted content, thus infringing Article 128 of the Criminal Code of Australia.